rustyrussell/bolts/12-offer-encoding.md

     - MUST ignore any `fallback_address` for which `version` is greater than 16.
     - MUST ignore any `fallback_address` for which `address` is less than 2 or greater than 40 bytes.
     - MUST ignore any `fallback_address` for which `address` does not meet known requirements for the given `version`
-  - if the `min_final_cltv_expiry` is specified:
-    - MUST use an expiry delta of at least that value when making the payment
-  - otherwise:
-    - MUST use an expiry delta of at least 18 when making the payment

 ## Rationale